 Top your pasta with lycopene-rich marinara sauce and add a quarter cup of shredded cheese for more calories and calcium.
-If you're pressed for time and money, you can try my ramen noodle makeover
+If you're pressed for time and money, you can try my ramen noodle makeover.

 Give yourself a quick calorie boost by eating dried fruits instead of fresh fruits.
 They have less volume than their fresh counterparts, so one half-cup of raisins has more calories (over 200) than a full cup of fresh grapes (about 60) and still offers good nutrition.

 Healthy Fats and Oils

 Adding extra fat to your food is an easy way to add calories, but you want to be sure to choose fats and oils that are good for you.

 Olive oil is rich in healthy monounsaturated fatty acids and can add calories and flavor to pasta, bread, or vegetables.
 Canola oil is a good source of omega and monounsaturated fats and it makes a terrific all-purpose cooking oil.
 Walnut and grape seed oils are lighter in flavor and perfect for topping salads.

 Avocados are rich in monounsaturated fatty acids plus vitamin K, potassium and fiber.
 One avocado has more than 200 calories.

 Nuts and Seeds

 Eat roasted nuts and seeds by the handful or slather some nut butter on an apple for a nutrient-dense and calorie-dense snack.

-.
-You can also pack some granola into small plastic containers that you can take with you on a busy day.
+Pack some granola into small plastic containers that you can take with you on a busy day.
 For more flavor and calories, you can add chocolate chunks or peanut butter chips.

 Choose 100-percent fruit juice instead of sugary sodas and energy drinks.
 Look out for fruit-flavored drinks that are mostly sugar or high-fructose corn syrup -- they just don't have the nutritional value of 100-percent fruit juices.